INN/docs/how-we-work/meetings.md

 It's important to acknowledge anything keeping you from accomplishing your tasks and make the team aware of them so we can try to help; don't be shy.

 No detailed discussion of issues during this meeting.
-You can always stay on the hangout with one or more team members to discuss projects or issues after the daily scrum is completed or take the discussion to chat.
+You can always stay on the call with one or more team members to discuss projects or issues after the daily scrum is completed or take the discussion to chat.

 <a id="planning"></a>
 ### Weekly Planning

 -  Replaces daily scrum every Monday
--  Uses the Google Hangout link from the recurring event invite on the team Google calendar
+-  Uses the Zoom link from the recurring event invite on the team Google calendar

 -  Leadership team meets at 9:45 before the rest of the team joins
 -  During this time we will review priorities and assignments for the week and update the [roadmap doc](https://docs.google.com/document/d/1WCCB_N93d3jyYbFfKMr1z4Ag1n4EMe5YlaoSgdh8MYY/edit) (login required)